Skip to Content

 This seafood lasagna has a delicious mix of shrimp, scallops, salmon, and cod in a creamy white sauce.
 The rich and savory flavors of this dish make it an amazing entrée for a special dinner.

-You can make the bechamel white sauce in advance or make the whole lasagna in advance and store it in the fridge until you are ready to bake it.
+You can prepare the béchamel white sauce in advance or assemble the entire lasagna ahead of time and store it in the fridge until you are ready to bake it.

 Ingredients